MercuryWorkshop/adrift/README.md

 # ADrift
-ADrift is a Peer to Peer proxy utilizing the WebRTC protocol.
+ADrift is a Decentralized proxy utilizing the WebRTC protocol.

 ### Before everything..
 install dependencies and build bare-client-custom